History of the Japanese in Seattle: World War II

-Within days of the December 1941 Japanese attack on Pearl Harbor, the FBI began arresting Seattle area Japanese teachers, priests, and other community leaders.
+Within days of the attack on Pearl Harbor in December 7, 1941, the FBI began arresting Seattle area Japanese teachers, priests, and other community leaders.
 Not long after, on February 19, 1942, President Franklin D. Roosevelt issued and signed Executive Order 9066, clearing the way for the mass incarceration of all persons of Japanese ancestry on the American West Coast in inland concentration camps.

 Seattle's Japanese community received almost no active support during this time.
-Among the few exceptions included University of Washington President Lee Paul Sieg, who took a leadership role in advocating for and facilitating the transfer of Nisei students to universities and colleges outside the West Coast to help them avoid being interned.
-In spite of his efforts, about 450 students were caught up in the oncoming internment and were forced to interrupt (often permanently) their education.
+Among the few exceptions included University of Washington President Lee Paul Sieg, who took a leadership role in advocating for and facilitating the transfer of Nisei students to universities and colleges outside the West Coast region to help them avoid being interned.
+In spite of his efforts, about 450 students were caught up in the oncoming internment and were forced to interrupt (in many cases permanently) their education.
 Walt and Milly Woodward of the Bainbridge Island Review were the only West Coast editors to openly criticize Executive Order 9066.
 They would continue to advocate for members of the Bainbridge Island Japanese community during the war and help welcome them upon their eventual return.
 Tacoma mayor Harry P. Cain was one of only two elected officials on the West Coast to publicly oppose the government's internment of 110,000 Japanese Americans, in stark contrast to Washington congressional members Henry M. Jackson and Warren Magnuson.
 Jackson in particular, strongly advocated for the removal and exclusion of ethnic Japanese from the Pacific Coast both during and even after the war.